-In total 230 Japanese quails (182 hens and 48 males) at 6th weeks of age in laying phase were randomly allocated into eight treatment groups having three replicates in a complete randomized design.
+In total, 230 Japanese quails (182 hens and 48 males) at 6th weeks of age in laying phase were randomly allocated into eight treatment groups having three replicates in a complete randomized design.
 The experiment was carried out at Instructional Poultry Farm (I.P.F.), Nagla, and Department of Animal Nutrition, College of Veterinary and Animal Sciences, G.B.
 Pant University of Agriculture and Technology, Pantnagar, Uttarakhand.
 All birds were individually weighed and the birds were housed in cages.
 All birds received feed and water ad-libitum.
-Throughout the trial, adequate light (for 18 hours) and proper ventilation was provided to the all laying quail birds.
+Throughout the trial, adequate light (for 18 hours) and proper ventilation was provided to all laying quail birds.
 The experiment was conducted in strict compliance with the guidelines of ‘Institutional Animal Ethics Committee (IAEC)’, GBPUAT, Pantnagar, India.